akizym/aws-marketplace-mvp/README.md

 # Altusproj

-This repository contains the source code and infrastructure configuration for the **Altusproj** system.
+This repository contains the source code and infrastructure configuration for the test project for AltusNova, POC for digital marketplace order processing system.
 It includes multiple AWS Lambda functions and a CDK (Cloud Development Kit) stack for deploying infrastructure to AWS.

 ---

 ## Architecture

+Cloud Architecture Diagram
 ![Architecture Diagram](images/ArchitecureDiagram.png)

+Order Sequece Diagram
 ![Order Sequece Diagram](images/OrderSequece.png)

 ---